 According to a national survey conducted in 2016 by the Certified Financial Planner Board of Standards, Inc., more than 52% of American households are unsure if they will have enough money in retirement.
 Only 35% have used a financial planning professional to assess their situation and create a plan for the future.
 Financial planning can benefit people of any income level by answering some of these “unknowns”.

-Here are seven financial planning areas to think about in 2017.
+Here are seven financial planning areas to think about.

 Set your savings goals and create your cash flow plan.